houssame-aithsain/ft_printf-42cursus/README.md

   <p>To compile your code with the libftprintf library, use the following command:</p>
   <pre><code>gcc -o your_program your_code.c -L. -lftprintf</code></pre>
   <h2>Documentation</h2>
   <p>The libftprintf library replicates the behavior of the standard C library's printf function and supports a variety of format specifiers, such as <code>%s</code> for strings, <code>%d</code> for integers, <code>%f</code> for floating-point numbers, and more.
-For detailed documentation and usage examples, refer to the project's documentation and the included <code>libftprintf.h</code> header file.</p>
+For detailed documentation and usage examples, refer to the project's documentation and the included <code>printf.h</code> header file.</p>
-  <p>For detailed documentation and usage examples, refer to the <a href="https://github.com/your-username/printf-curses/wiki">Printf 42 Curses Project Wiki</a>.</p>
   <h2>Contributing</h2>
   <p>Contributions to the Printf 42 Curses Project are welcome!
 If you find any bugs, have suggestions for improvements, or want to add new features, please open an issue or submit a pull request.
 Make sure to follow the project's code style and guidelines.</p>
   <ol>